Retain your running fitness with this simple exercise.

 I’d repeat that 10 times and then switch legs.

-Surprisingly, I was able to cope with 10 miles of hard running (I started out with a 6:40 mile) before the garbage building up in my muscles got too toxic and my legs gave out on me.
+Surprisingly, I was able to cope with 10 miles of hard running before the garbage building up in my muscles got too toxic and my legs gave out on me.
 Needless to say, I was extremely happy with the result.
 In fact, I wonder what the result would have been if I had worked up to three sets of 10 step-ups like my coach had recommended.

 In case you’re wondering, although I’m tendinitis free, I’m still doing those step-ups.